Skyost/RateMyApp/README.md

 * `minLaunches` Minimum app launches count.

 If everything above is verified, the method `shouldOpenDialog` will return `true` (`false` otherwise).
-Then you should call `showRateDialog` which is going to show a native rating dialog on iOS ≥ _10.3_ and a custom rating prompt dialog on Android (and on older iOS versions).
+Then you should call `showRateDialog` which is going to show a native rating dialog, if supported, or a custom rating prompt dialog.

-If you prefer, you can call `showStarRateDialog` which will show a dialog containing a star rating bar that will allow you to take custom actions based on the rating
+If you prefer, you can call `showStarRateDialog` which will more or less do the same, but is able to fallback on a dialog containing a star rating bar.
-(for example if the user puts less than 3 stars then open your app bugs report page or something like this and if he puts more ask him to rate your app on the store page).
+It allows you to take custom actions based on the rating (for example if the user puts less than 3 stars then open your app bugs report page or something like this and if he puts more ask him to rate your app on the store page).
 Still, you have to be careful with these practises (see [this paragraph](https://appradar.com/blog/ask-users-leave-review-in-app-stores#fraudulent-methods-to-gain-more-app-store-reviews) on App Radar).

 ## Screenshots